 HFMA Executive Summary

 On July 2, 2018, the Centers for Medicare & Medicaid Services (CMS) published a proposed rule updating the payment rates under the home health prospective payment system (HH PPS) for calendar year 2019 (CY2019), the 2020 case-mix adjustment methodology refinements, the Home Health Value-Based Purchasing (VBP) model, home health quality reporting requirements, and other items.
-For more information on the proposal, download a full summary of the rule.
 Comments on the proposed rule are due by August 31, 2018.

 Payment rate increases